glencoesoftware/bioformats2raw/README.md

 `bioformats2raw --help`.  `--resolutions` is optional; if omitted, the number of resolutions is set so that the smallest resolution is no greater than 256x256.

+If the input file has multiple series, a subset of the series can be converted by specifying a comma-separated list of indexes:

+    bioformats2raw /path/to/file.scn /path/to/zarr-pyramid --series 0,2,3,4

 By default, two additional readers (MiraxReader and PyramidTiffReader) are added to the beginning of Bio-Formats' list of reader classes.
 Either or both of these readers can be excluded with the `--extra-readers` option: